 Bruins get off to quick start in win over Capitals

 DeBrusk got the scoring started when he wedged the puck under the pad of Holtby on the power play 5:37 into the game.
-Marchand increased the lead to 2-0 when he put the rebound of a David Pastrnak shot between the legs of Holtby at 13:29 to snap a 12-game goal-less drought.
+Marchand increased the lead to 2-0 when he put the rebound of a David Pastrnak shot between Holtby's legs at 13:29 to snap a 12-game goal-less drought.
 Just 27 seconds later, Bjork made it 3-0 with a snipe right side through traffic.
-Bergeron completed the scoring in the period on a 5-on-3 power play off a redirect of a Pastrnak feed at 18:57.
+Bergeron completed the scoring in the period on a five-on-three power play off a redirect of a Pastrnak feed at 18:57.

 Early in the second period, it appeared the Capitals put the puck in their own net on a delayed penalty.
 However, as explained on Boston's TV broadcast, the referees told the NHL Situation Room they blew the play dead before the puck crossed the goal line, and thus it was not reviewable.
 Washington went on the power play, and Boston made the score 5-0 anyway when Coyle put home his 100th NHL goal on the shorthand at 6:55.

 Ovechkin got the Capitals on the board at 14:35 of the second period, and Eller and Hathaway alternated goals with Krejci and Bergeron -- both on an empty net -- in the final five minutes of the third.
-Playing without captain Zdeno Chara (jaw infection), Boston lost two more defensemen to injury as Torey Krug (upper body) didn't return after a second period hit, and Charlie McAvoy appeared hurt following a late hit from T.J.
+Playing without captain Zdeno Chara (jaw infection), Boston lost two more defensemen to injury as Torey Krug (upper body) didn't return after a second-period hit, and Charlie McAvoy appeared to get hurt following a late hit from T.J.
 Oshie in the waning minutes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)